rocky-linux/documentation/docs/desktop/gnome/user_and_group_account_management.md

 ## Cockpit

 Cockpit is a web-based graphical interface administrative tool for Linux servers.
-While it has many use cases, we  will be using Cockpit for managing user and group accounts.
-The benefits of using Cockpit include ease of use, remote management, integration, real-time feedback and multi-server dashboards.
+While it has many use cases, we will use Cockpit to manage user and group accounts.
+The benefits of using Cockpit include ease of use, remote management, integration, real-time feedback, and multi-server dashboards.

 ### Log in to Cockpit

 - Open your web browser and enter <https://localhost:9090> in the address bar
-    >**Note**: You can also enter the same address on the command line
+    >**Note**: You can also enter the exact address on the command line

     ```text
     https://localhost:9090